MeV, GeV and TeV neutrinos from binary-driven hypernovae: GeV-TeV neutrinos from BdHN I

-We analyze here the $pp$ interaction that occurs when the $e^+e^-\gamma$ plasma starts to engulf the baryons present in the SN ejecta, forming a $e^+e^-\gamma p$ plasma (see Fig.~\ref{fig:Interactionsscheme1}).
-These accelerated baryons interact with the target baryons ahead of them, still at rest, by the following process: \begin{widetext}
+We analyze here the $pp$ interactions that occur when the $e^+e^-\gamma$ plasma starts to engulf the baryons present in the SN ejecta, forming an $e^+e^-\gamma p$ plasma (see Fig.~\ref{fig:Interactionsscheme1}).
+These accelerated baryons interact with the target baryons ahead of them (at rest), producing secondary pions that subsequently decay as $ \pi\rightarrow \mu \nu_{\mu}$, $\mu\rightarrow e+\nu_e+\nu_\mu$ (for charged pions) and $\pi^0\rightarrow 2\gamma$ (for neutral pions).
+We perform relativistic hydrodynamic (RHD) simulations of such an $e^+e^-$ plasma.
+We describe the RHD simulations in the following subsection, which allows us to estimate the Lorentz factor and the energy of the incident and target photons participating in the interactions.